-The main lobby entrance is the primary avenue for entry and exit to all residence halls.
-The main entrance is the ONLY avenue of access permitted for non-residents except when checking into or out of the residence hall.
-Each visitor of the opposite sex, and any non-Concord student(s), must be accompanied by the host within the residence hall they are visiting at all times.
+Escort Policy: Each visitor(s) of the opposite sex, and any non-Concord student(s), must be accompanied by the host within the residence hall they are visiting at all times.
 Residents can only serve as a host in the residence hall in which they live.
-Each resident may escort up to two visitors at a time and must stay with their guests while in the building.
-Each resident is held accountable for her/his guest's on-campus behavior under University policies and procedures.
+Each resident may escort up to two visitors at a time and must stay with the visitor(s) while the visitor(s) is in the building.
+Each resident is held accountable for her/his guest(s')/visitor(s') on-campus behavior in accordance with University policies and procedures.

-In roommate conflicts over excessive visitation, the University will always side with the complainant.
-The University reserves the right to deny access to any guest if it has been determined that he/she has disturbed, disrupted, or endangered any residents.
+Every guest is subject to University rules and regulations which affirm each student's right to study, sleep, and privacy.
+It is the duty of the resident host to monitor and accept responsibility for the behavior of guests.
+The University reserves the right to deny access to any guest if it has been determined that such person has disturbed, disrupted, or endangered any residents.